MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-the-dpm-server.md

 ::: moniker-end

 ## Back up with native SQL Server backup to a local disk
-You can simply back up the DPM database to a local disk with native SQL Server backup, independent of DPM.
+You can back up the DPM database to a local disk with native SQL Server backup, independent of DPM.

 1. Get an [overview](/previous-versions/sql/sql-server-2012/ms187048(v=sql.110)) of SQL Server backup.

 2. [Learn more](/previous-versions/sql/sql-server-2012/jj919148(v=sql.110)) about backing up SQL Server to the cloud.

 ## Back up with native SQL Server backup to a share protected by DPM
-This backup option leverages native SQL to back up the DPM database to a share, protects the share with DPM, and uses Windows VSS previous versions to facilitate the restore.
+This backup option uses native SQL to back up the DPM database to a share, protects the share with DPM, and uses Windows VSS previous versions to facilitate the restore.

 **Before you start**